javajon/kubernetes-observability/README.md

 as it embraces the distributed architecture of highly modular and cohesive services.
 As these containers run things may not always run as smoothly as you hope.
 Embracing the notions of antifragility and designing a system to be resilient despite the realities of resource limitations, network failures, hardware failures and failed software logic.
-All of this demands a mature and robust monitoring system to give everyone a view into the behaviors and health of the applications running in a cluster.
+All of this demands a mature and robust monitoring system to give views into the behaviors and health of your applications running in a cluster.

-Two important types of monitoring are data events and log streams.
-Over time there are services that gather and export the states and log statements.
+Three important types of monitoring are metric data events, log streams and tracing.
+Over time there are services that gather, store and export the metrics and logs.
 There are time series databases that append each temporal piece of data.
 There are monitors that evaluate alerting rules against key changes in data.
-Lastly, there are dashboards and reports that gather either historical data or act as real time current status viewports into the state and health of your cluster and application.
+Lastly, there are dashboards and reports offering views into states based on the metrics and logs gathered during a time range.
+Ultimately, to provide you viewports into the state and health of your cluster and its hosted applications.

-For data events in Kubernetes it's common to use:
+For metrics and data events in Kubernetes it's common to use:
-- Prometheus to gather runtime data events
+- Prometheus to gather runtime data events and fire alerts
-- Alert Manager to post alerts based on changing data
+- Alertmanager to gather and route alerts based on changing data
 - Grafana to visually aggregate and decipher the Prometheus data

 For logging in Kubernetes it's common to use: